 In the end, Bashir cheated and won.

-We finally went back to the theatre, where Karen spruced up my makeup, and Bashir prepared any questions he had for me.
+We finally went back to the theatre where Karen spruced up my makeup and Bashir prepared any questions he had for me.
 In a way, I kind of want to get this over with, but it’s so important to get this out.
-He saw so much yesterday; now, it’s important to elaborate on that.
+He’s seen so much yesterday, now it’s important to elaborate on that.

 “Can we continue talking about Neverland for a moment?”
 Bashir asked me after taking a sip of water.

 “Of course,” I nodded.
 Karen was still fixing up any makeup that had been messed up since my little adventure outside with Bashir.

 “Neverland is an extraordinary, a breathtaking, a stupendous, an exhilarating and amazing place.
 I can’t gather together words to describe Neverland.
 What inspired you to make a home like this?”